macnick/100-days-of-code/log.md

 ## Day 54: March 20, 2020

 **Today's Progress**: #R8D54 Currying is a technique of evaluating function with N arguments, into sequence of N functions with single argument.
-Kata solved @ Codewars: "". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode
+Kata solved @ Codewars: "A Taste of Curry". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

 **Thoughts:** Rank 391 @ Codewars - 6 hours of study.
 Goals: 1.
 Finish the Microverse curicullum